CodeWithGauravRajput/JSON-parsed-automated-ML-modelling/README.md

 # KNN.ipynb

 Explore the power of AutoML through the **KNN.ipynb** file.
-Dive into the notebook to see how AutoML simplifies the implementation of K-Nearest Neighbors algorithm, providing insights and performance metrics at your fingertips.
+Dive into the notebook to see how AutoML simplifies the implementation of Different Different  algorithm, providing  performance metrics at your fingertips.

 # AutoML_With_Json Web Application